prividentity/PrivateIdentity-Oldd/Client-Cluster-setup.md

     cd $HOME/pb-util/cluster-setup
     . ./cluster-setup.sh

 **Note** Once the script completes, exit the terminal window and reconnect the session again.
-This ensures that docker has permissions to build cluster.
+This ensures that docker has permissions to build cluster

 ## Setup master and slave on Cluster